-Acarix is a Swedish MedTech company founded in 2009, marketing the CADScor®System – the innovative, non-invasive and ultra-sensitive analytical device designed to support a safe, reliable and cost-effective rule-out of significant coronary artery disease (CAD) at the very first stage of the diagnostic pathway.
+Acarix is a Scandinavia headquartered MedTech company marketing the CADScor®System – the innovative, non-invasive device designed to support a reliable and cost-effective rule-out of significant coronary artery disease (CAD) at the very first stage of the diagnostic pathway.

 Referring symptomatic patients to the right investigation method

-Recent studies have shown that as few as 6-10% of patients referred to non-invasive testing suffer from significant CAD, meaning that nine out of ten patients should be ruled-out from further investigations.1,2,3,4 With 97% confidence (negative predictive value), the CADScor®System can rule out up to 50% of the patients who experience symptoms such as chest pain, but who suffer from another illness than CAD.
+Recent studies have shown that as few as 6-10% of patients referred to non-invasive testing suffer from significant CAD, meaning that nine out of ten patients should ideally be ruled-out from further investigations.1,2,3,4 With 96% confidence (negative predictive value), the CADScor®System has the potential to rule out up to 35% of the patients who experience symptoms such as chest pain, in a population with a 10.7% CAD prevalence.
 The diagnostic aid works as a support for decisions on how to continue the diagnostic pathway and reduce the number of referrals to costly investigations.
-The CADScor®System helps saving costs for the healthcare system, while also avoiding long waiting times and unnecessary stress for the patient.
+The CADScor®System helps saving costs for the healthcare system5, while also avoiding long waiting times and unnecessary stress for the patient.